 Leyshon Energy to undertake interim testing program on Zijinshan project

-BEIJING -- Leyshon Energy has recently reached an agreement with its partner, which remains subject to the finalization of documentation, whereby it will undertake an interim testing program on the Zijinshan project before making a decision whether to commit to the main exploration and appraisal program.
+BEIJING -- Leyshon Energy has recently reached an agreement with its partner, which remains subject to the finalization of documentation, whereby it will undertake an interim testing program on the Zijinshan project'>project before making a decision whether to commit to the main exploration and appraisal program.

 Further to more detailed analysis, including the review of offset data, it has been decided to increase the number of flow tests to test a minimum of three zones within Well ZJS7 rather than a single zone as previously planned.